Rajp2294/RajParekh-Lab-DBMS-AssignmentSolution/README.md

 This Repo contains the Solution to the problem covered in LabSession

-The Solution is in the file Ecommerce.sql
+The Solution is in the file E-Commerce.sql